Bricks and Cantrips A deep dive into card game design

 At the end of your turn, deal 8 damage to a random enemy.

 Now we get to the meat and potatoes of Ragnaros.
 Instead of having a creature that attacks a target of your choosing and dealing 8 damage, and receiving damage from that creature, Ragnaros instead blasts a random target with 8 damage, and takes no damage back.
 This last part is important – in Hearthstone, damage is permanent.
 If you attack something, it will attack back.
-Ragnaros can blast away with impunity, since it does not aattack.
+Ragnaros can blast away with impunity, since it does not attack.

 Mechanically, these two abilities have huge upside, and potentially some downside.
 The natural first instinct is to say that having a random target is quite terrible.
 You could obliterate some squirrel or insect, or something else that has one health and gets overkilled.